RupertAvery/DiffusionToolkit/Diffusion.Toolkit/SearchHelp.md

 First you must have enabled scanning workflow and raw metadata in Settings, then Rescanned your images.

-Then click on the Search Settings icon in the Query bar to configure what propeties you want to search on.
+Then click on the Settings icon in the Query bar to configure what properties you want to search on.

+To find property names, look in the Metadata Pane Workflow tab and press the ... button on the right of each property. for the option Copy Property Name.

 # Filtering